DrengrCoder/CppLibrary/README.md

 This class requires the custom [logger class](#log---a-custom-and-configurable-logger) and the custom [C++ utilities class](#c-utilities) for some additional functions.

+#### Usage

+- You can declare Parser Options with a single string for a tag and a description for the simplest command line args like `ParserOption opt = ParserOption("tag", "description");`.
+- You can create as many as you like before adding them to a Parser.
+A Parser can be created by passing in the `argc` and `argv` variable pulled in by int main: `Parser parser = Parser(argc, argc, "Description");`.
+- Parser Options can be added in a brace-initialiser list: `parser.AddOptions({opt});`.
+- And the arguments can be parsed compared to the Parser Options: `parser.Process();`.

 ### C++ Utilities

 The utilities class solely contains a few static functions for various features and you should check the file for specific information.
 Nothing here is unique or proprietary and code can be found on a simple google search, but has been included in a file in this project as I tend to use them a lot in some of my projects.
 This class is a dependency to other custom classes.